 The discipline process at the college is designed to promote individual student development and to uphold the community standards of conduct that are necessary to create and sustain a social and educational environment that supports the academic mission of the college.

 The rules governing student behavior—known as the “Student Code of Conduct”—exist to create an atmosphere in which all members of the college community—students, faculty, administrators, staff and other citizens—may feel secure in the constitutional and civil rights granted to them in the society at large, and that the conditions necessary for freedom of inquiry and expression, which are at the core of any academic community are protected.
-The college’s disciplinary system seeks to facilitate student ethical development through education, behavioral consequences, developmental exercises, and when necessary, separation from the college.
+The college’s discipline process seeks to facilitate student ethical development through education, behavioral consequences, developmental exercises, and when necessary, separation from the college.

-The Office of Community Standards maintains the discipline system and is geared toward building student understanding of the rights and responsibilities of students as members of the Purchase College community.
-The Student Code of Conduct is necessary to meet the fundamental requirements of an academic/professional learning environment.
+The Office of Community Standards maintains the Student Code of Conduct and the discipline process with the goal of building student understanding of their rights and responsibilities as members of the Purchase College community.
+The Student Code of Conduct is necessary to meet the fundamental requirements of an academic and professional learning environment.

 The College’s discipline process is administrative in nature, rather than a legal process.
 In making determinations of responsibility, the standard of proof that is used in campus disciplinary proceedings is “… what is “more probable than not” (aka preponderance of evidence).
 This standard of proof closely aligns with the one used in ‘civil’ proceedings rather than what is used in ‘criminal’ proceedings.”
 Established procedures are implements with consideration of due process, respectful of student rights, and applied equally and consistently.